-If you’re finished high school or tertiary education recently, you’ll have fresh essay writing or exam prep experience that can be the makings of a great tutor.
-Gone are the days of being reliant on the local tutoring market, with websites like Chegg Tutors or Skooli signing you up to serve as an online tutor to students around the world.
-This is also a great option for current teachers, with MindLaunch or the Pearson-run Smarthinking specialising in expert tutors, and serving as a great way to earn extra income in the evenings after school.
+If you’ve recently finished high school or tertiary education, you’ll have fresh essay writing or exam prep experience to pass on to students by being a tutor.
+You can sign up to tutor local students at nearby schools or universities or jump online to tutor students from around the world.
+This is also a great option for current teachers to earn extra income in the evenings after school.

-This is a more long-term income generator but investing can be one of the best ways to grow your money over time.
-You might not consider investing as an immediate option but if you’re keen to learn more and start investing now, you can open an investment account with as little as $5.
+This is a more long-term income generator but investing can be one of the best ways to make extra spending money over time.
+You might not consider investing as an immediate option, but if you’re keen to learn more and start investing now, you can open an investment account with as little as $5 via a microinvesting app.